The Assembly

 declared that both had been in validly elected and got the Canterbury monks

-abroad.
-Though Stephen was an admirable choice, Innocent's complete disregard
+studying abroad.
+Though Stephen was an admirable choice, Innocent's complete

-of the customary right of the English Crown to have a voice in important
+disregard of the customary right of the English Crown to have a voice in

-elections of this kind would have infuriated less choleric kings than John,
+important elections of this kind would have infuriated less choleric kings

-and might well stand as a formidable precedent on future occasions.
-Then, as
+than John, and might well stand as a formidable precedent on future

-ever, Church and State could not live happily together without a mutual
+occasions.
+Then, as ever, Church and State could not live happily together

-recognize Stephen as archbishop.
-He expelled the Canterbury monks from the
+Stephen as archbishop.
+He expelled the Canterbury monks from the country and

-country and took over their estates; English benefices held by Italians were
+took over their estates; English benefices held by Italians were seized and

-seized and papal delegates forbidden to hear cases in England.
-Innocent
+papal delegates forbidden to hear cases in England.
+Innocent threatened to

 broke down the interdict was published (23 March 1208).
 With a few